-As districts move to a learning-at-home model during school closures, we hope that families will continue to focus on student learning.
 We have compiled learning activities and digital resources that are aligned with the Mississippi College-and Career-Readiness Standards to continue and reinforce your child's education.
-Parents and caregivers should promote good screen time practices when students are online continuing their studies, playing games, or socializing with friends and family.
+Parents and caregivers should promote good screen time practices when students are online, continuing their studies, playing games, or socializing with friends and family.

-The resources below have been curated by Mississippi Department of Education Special Education and Intervention Services Specialist for students with special needs, including resources specific for students with dyslexia, autism, speech/language development, visual impairments, and students receiving interventions.
+The resources below have been curated by the Mississippi Department of Education Special Education and Intervention Services Specialist for students with special needs, including resources specifically for students with dyslexia, autism, speech/language development, visual impairments, and students receiving interventions.

 - PBIS World

 This website gives appropriate strategies to support students with their social-emotional and behavioral needs.

 - Atlanta Speech School Online Preschool (Birth - 5 years)

 Flexible activities broken down into easy-to-follow steps, morning songs that build language skills, the story reads that emphasize age-relevant vocabulary.